cathxrsis/cathxrsis.github.io/_drafts/2020-10-30-STM-Considered-Harmful.md

 Activity diagrams are my favourite diagrams in SysML.
 This bias is not without reason; activity diagrams are a great way to connect behaviours together.
 I plan to do a blog post about extending the power of activity diagrams in the future, so for now I will just talk about them in reference to state machines.
 Call behaviour elements in activities can be used as a way of calling out to state machines.

 There are no semantics currently in the UML or SysML specs about how a state machine behaviour interacts with object flow within an as a called behaviour.
-In fact, state machines are left out of the fUML standard!
+In fact, state machines are left out of the xUML standard!
 Here are a few extra semantics @@